tbasse/opaler/README.md

 }
 ```

-The properties of the result may vary because the method camelcasifies the rows names of the table shown of the webpage and uses them as the objects key names.
+The properties of the result may vary because the method camelcasifies the rows names of the table shown on the opal.com.au webpage and uses them as the objects key names.

 ## getTransactions(Options, [Callback])